-Torri was diagnosed with leukaemia just two days after last year’s London Marathon.
-The eight-strong running group, called Team Torri, has so far raised about £18,000 and aim to raise as much as £30,000 for Children with Cancer UK.
+Eight-year-old Torri Stranger from Dorset was diagnosed with acute lymphoblastic leukaemia (ALL) just days after last year’s London Marathon and has inspired a team of eight to run the event this year.
+Team Torri has so far raised around £20,000 for Children with Cancer UK.

 Following Torri’s diagnosis last April, the then seven-year-old spent more than two months in Southampton Hospital where she underwent chemotherapy, lumbar punctures and bone marrow tests, as well as an operation for an abscess in her leg.

 Today, Torri is on maintenance therapy, which consists of daily oral chemotherapy and monthly intravenous chemotherapy and will complete treatment in August 2020.
 Despite still being unwell, she has continued to pursue her passion of dance and practices twice a week.

 “She has a painful ankle at the moment but she’s doing her best; she’s practicing as often as she can.
 Dance is her love and her teachers say she has real promise,” Natalie adds.

 “Torri will have chemotherapy every day for the next 20 months.
 She still can’t do all of the things other children can and that’s the side of cancer people don’t understand – it is not just the initial period of treatment, it goes on and on and is life-changing for everyone involved.”